The book referred to in this article, Attached, features in this list of 35 Life Changing Self-Development Books to Read ASAP.

 Who dates who?
 Configurations

-7. Although obviously not ideal, secure types can deal with dating both anxious and avoidant types.
-They’re comfortable enough with themselves to give anxious types all of the reassurance they need and to give avoidant types the space they need without feeling threatened themselves.
+7. Secure types can deal with dating both anxious and avoidant types.
+They’re comfortable enough with themselves to give anxious types all of the reassurance they need, and to give avoidant types the space they need without feeling threatened themselves.
 That said, secure types might seem boring for avoidants and anxious types.
 That’s because there is no drama, which is sometimes interpreted as no ‘spark’ or ‘chemistry’.
 It would take an anxious or avoidant with enough self-awareness to distinguish that lack of drama correctly.

 Can we change type?

 10. Alternatively, you could make a conscious effort to move yourself to a more secure style.
-This takes a capacity to look inwards and be radically honest with yourself.
+This takes building your self-knowledge.
 Therapy is an option, too.
-Anxious wants to work on self esteem.
+Those with an anxious style may need to work on self esteem.
 For avoidants, the project is more compassion and connection.
 Both the insecure types want to work on their relationships with fear.

 Self-awareness exercises for each type

 12. Learn how to communicate your needs.
 Not only will this guarantee less anxiety for you, but it will help you to filter out inappropriate partners (how your date responds to effective communication is extremely telling).
-Effective communication is the tool of the secure attachment style (so it helps to have a role model: someone close to you, or even an ex partner, who you think had a secure attachment style).
+Effective communication is the tool of the secure attachment style.
 Practice surfacing your feelings and seeing how your date reacts.
 This is a scary prospect for an anxious attachment style, but on the other side of that fear is a lot more of a stable experience in your romantic attachments.